 - Psychiatric injury due to bullying, harassing or intimidating conduct

-Diseases as a result of occupation exposure can include but are not limited to:
+Diseases as a result of occupational exposure can include but are not limited to:

 - Infectious diseases such as HIV, Q fever and Tuberculosis